Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 Let me showcase the often used default ports, definitely there’s way more than that:

-It means basically, if you have an url like https://reliable.codes
+It means basically, if you have an url like https://reliable.codes, port 443

 Path #